-Documentary and commercial letters of credit

-Written undertakings by a bank on behalf of its client (typically an importer), authorizing a third party (for example, an exporter) to draw drafts on the bank up to a stipulated amount under specific terms and conditions.
+Documentary and commercial letters of credit Written undertakings by a bank on behalf of written undertakings by a bank on benair or its client (typically an importer), authorizing a third party (typically an exporter) to draw drafts on the bank up to a stipulated amount under specific terms and conditions.
 Such undertakings are established for the purpose of facilitating international trade.